kiwih/nyu-openplc-te/README.md

 This PCB was used in the paper,
-"Detecting Hardware Trojans in PCBs Using Side Channel Loopbacks" by Hammond Pearce, Virinchi Roy Surabhi, Prashanth Krishnamurthy, Joshua Trujuillo, Ramesh Karri, and Farshad Khorrami.
+"Detecting Hardware Trojans in PCBs Using Side Channel Loopbacks" by Hammond Pearce, Virinchi Roy Surabhi, Prashanth Krishnamurthy, Joshua Trujillo, Ramesh Karri, and Farshad Khorrami.
 Published in IEEE TVLSI, 2022.

 ## Repository contents